 [FOLEGANDROS, GREECE] — A video and music overview of the best beaches, hotels and restaurants of the under-the-radar island of Folegandros.
 For more details, visit the Folegandros page on my website.

-[SARTÈNE, CORSICA] — I was having dinner by myself the first night in Corsica at Domaine du Murtoli — one of the most exclusive resorts in France — and sitting back and grinning at all the natural wonder before me in this candle-lit treehouse of a restaurant hidden under the maquis trees.
-Barefoot waitresses in linen frocks darted under the leaves, brining drinks, appetizers and cute smiles.
+[SARTÈNE, CORSICA] — Here’s my overview of Domaine de Murtoli a luxurious secret hideaway on the French island of Corsica.
+The best luxury hotel in Corsica.
+The best luxury villas in Corscia. ______________________________ I was having dinner by myself the first night in Corsica at Domaine de Murtoli — one of the most exclusive resorts in France — and sitting back and grinning at all the natural wonder before me in this candle-lit treehouse of a restaurant hidden under the maquis trees.
+Barefoot waitresses in linen frocks darted under the leaves, bringing drinks, appetizers and cute smiles.
 Around the corner came a vision, the most perfectly tanned specimen on this planet.
-Valérie, the proprietress of this magical haven (and a former model and mother to four beautiful children).
-She floated on a cloud up to my table and I gulped.
-“Bon soir, my name is Valérie.
-How was your dinner?
-Did you see your little
+Valérie, the proprietress of this magical haven (and a former model and mother to four